-My initial response to this question used to be, do tax!
+AAT My initial response to which AAT optional units to choose used to be, do tax!
 Mostly because I don’t like marking auditing mocks.
 However, I am a firm believer that people should choose optional units based on what is going to benefit them in the long run, so if you see your future in auditing, then you should choose audit.

 In this blog I am going to look at each optional unit in turn, detailing what it covers, what it is useful for, and for those who are interested in this sort of thing, how easy it is…..